JaddotWuzHere/TheContinuum/content/Continuum Physics/Branches/Manaphysics/Mana.md

 - Small perturbations can tip it toward activation or quiescence, making it highly sensitive to stimuli
 - Transitional boundary, not a stable phase

-After extended activation, the field often exhibits [[Branch - Manaphysics#4.
+After extended activation, the field often exhibits [[Manaphysics#4.
 Law of Phase Hysteresis|hysteresis]].
 #### Flow and Circulation
 Mana naturally moves both within and between Sources.
 Inside a Source, mana flows through internal channels that sustain a being's magical capacity.